The 23 Best Corporate Team Building Event Ideas in Toronto 2023

 A cliché team building solution is the Escape Room.
 Escape Rooms are ten-a-penny and there is a deluge of average offerings in Toronto.
 The one in Casa Loma is different with themed actors as you try to solve pretty taxing problems in this Prohibition-themed dungeon escape!
 Other themed escapes are possible and around Halloween there seems to be many to choose from.
 Plus side: if you don’t escape, the boss can’t really expect you in work the next day can they?

 7. Axe Throwing

 Well, this IS Canada!
 Why not get in touch with The Backyard Axe Throwing League?
 Threaten your colleagues with your axe wielding skills and dominate the office water cooler for life.
 There are various safety precautions which are well explained and necessary.
-This isn’t the most suitable for the less able (or less aggressive?)
-Either visit Port Lands or the other on Sterling Road.
+This isn’t the most suitable for the less able (or less aggressive?).
+Either visit Port Lands or the other location which can be found on Sterling Road.
 Did you know axes have been used since around 3,700BC, around the end of the stone age and the beginning of the bronze age?

 8. Creative Ideas